lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 #### Receiving a Recommend for Living Ordinances

-A member must receive a recommend for living ordinances to enter a temple and receive the endowment.
-For information about these recommends, see [26.5.1](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number18-p64#title_number18 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number18-p64#title_number18").
+To enter the temple and receive the endowment, a member must have the following:

+- A temple recommend for living ordinances (see [26.3.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p_fly9G-p_sIF8z#p_fly9G"))
+- A current temple recommend for endowed members (see [26.3.2](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number10-p38#title_number10 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number10-p38#title_number10"))

 27.2.3.2

 #### Contacting the Temple

-Members who are planning to receive the endowment should contact the temple in advance to schedule the ordinance (see [27.1.2](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5")).
+Members who are planning to receive the endowment should contact the temple in advance to schedule the ordinance.
+They may do so after they have met with their bishop (see [27.1.2](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5")).
 The temple will provide instructions, including information about temple clothing, when the appointment is scheduled.

 27.2.3.3